 Let’s face it.
 Life in 2018 is phygital by nature, especially when it comes to the way we shop.
 Once a purely physical experience, the act of shopping has now become intertwined in a web of digital connections.
 Not only are we using Instagram Stories to ask for opinions on clothes, but we’re comparing prices, searching for styling tips and sharing our reviews before we’ve even left the changing room.

 With consumers already living a physical and digital existence, it makes sense that retail architecture should provide the tools to bridge the gap.
-For retailers, this is increasingly translating into the creation of digital touchpoints in their brick-and-mortar stores – a move that requires careful customer journey mapping, brand storytelling and intelligent retail design to pull off.
+For retailers, this is increasingly translating into the creation of digital touchpoints in their brick-and-mortar stores – a move that requires careful customer journey mapping, brand storytelling and intelligent retail design solutions to pull off.

 Augmented reality, virtual reality, 3D printing, beacons and touchscreen kiosks have already made their way into some shops, with an even faster rate of adoption expected over the next few years.
 So how are brands leveraging the power of digital in their physical stores?
 And what can we expect from the future?